aristidesnakos/POSE/kanjimon-memory-palace.md

 🌳 **Environment:**

 - **Tile map:** 30×20 grid.
+- Tile map contains just the elemments of the game, such as the tiles and sprites.
 - Each tile type is described in section 5️⃣ by corresponding functions.
 - **Tile types:**
   - `0`: `renderGrass`